Somali Republic: 1969 coup d'état

 On October 15, 1969, while paying a visit to the northern town of Las Anod, Somalia's then President Abdirashid Ali Shermarke was shot dead by one of his own bodyguards.
-His assassination was quickly followed by a military coup d'état on October 21, 1969 (the day after his funeral), in which the Somali Army seized power without encountering armed opposition — essentially a bloodless takeover.
+His assassination was quickly followed by a military coup d'état on October 21, 1969 (the day after his janazah), in which the Somali Army seized power without encountering armed opposition — essentially a bloodless takeover.
 The coup was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.

 Alongside Barre, the Supreme Revolutionary Council (SRC) that assumed power after President Sharmarke's assassination, was led by Mohamed Ainanshe Guleid, Mohammad Ali Samatar, Abdullah Mohamed Fadil, and Salaad Gabeyre Kediye, a paid KGB agent code-named "OPERATOR".
 Also included in the coup leaders was Chief of Police Jama Ali Korshel.

 Barre was the most senior and the leader the SRC.
 The SRC subsequently renamed the country the Somali Democratic Republic, arrested members of the former government, banned political parties, dissolved the parliament and the Supreme Court, and suspended the constitution.